 Steps to Justice is a first-of-its-kind initiative that empowers people in Ontario to understand and take action to deal with their legal problems.
-It gives comprehensive information on common legal problems that people experience in family, housing, employment and other areas of law.
+It gives comprehensive online information on common legal problems that people experience in family, housing, employment and other areas of law.

 Steps to Justice:

 - equips people to work through their legal problems through easy-to-understand steps

 - includes practical tools, such as checklists, fillable forms, and self-help guides